The curriculum does not offer introductory Chinese; students in the program generally have studied at least one year of Chinese.

 This level is suitable for those students who have had one year of college Chinese prior to attending, and do not speak Mandarin as a heritage language.

 CHI 303C and 304C (non-heritage speakers) or CHI 305C and 306C (heritage speakers): The Third Year curriculum is designed to further improve the four basic language skills -- listening, speaking, reading, and writing -- while at the same time introducing students to the complex fabric that makes up modern China.
-Through All Things Considered (C. P. Chou, Yan Xia and Meow Hui Goh, Princeton University Press) students learn the vocabulary needed to discuss the modern societies of America and China and the issues that face people in those societies today, as presented in the official Chinese media.
+Through All Things Considered (C. P. Chou, Yan Xia and Meow Hui Goh, Princeton University Press) and A Panorama of China, students learn the vocabulary needed to discuss the modern societies of America and China and the issues that face people in those societies today, as presented in the official Chinese media.

 This level is normally suitable for those students who have had two years of college Chinese prior to attending, or who have taken one year of an accelerated program meant for heritage speakers.

 CHI 403C and 404C: Students at the Fourth Year level take full advantage of the authentic Chinese language environment.
 In addition to studying texts such as Anything Goes (Chih-ping Chou et al., Princeton University Press) and Literature and Society (C. P. Chou, et al, Princeton University Press), students study materials available to the Chinese of Beijing, including newspapers, the daily news on TV, and national magazines.